samtron1412/docs/software/vim.md

 ### Paste in Insert mode
 - `<C-r>{register}`: using when paste a small text less than one line.
 If you want to paste a register containing multiple lines of text, you should switch to Normal mode and use one of the put commands.
+- Remap Caps Lock key to Escape or Ctrl key.

 # Tips and Tricks
 ## [Accessing the system clipboard](http://vim.wikia.com/wiki/Accessing_the_system_clipboard)